hystamine/monkey-typewriter/README.md

   <li><b>regular typewriter</b></li>
   <p>same as dumb typewriter but it regenerates new_char until it gets it right, no starting from scratch</p>
   <li><b>highbrow typewriter</b></li>
-  <p>picks a random character and interates through all characters of input_str, if it finds a match to input_str[i] it sets output_str[i] to random_char and then picks a new character, if no match is found it picks a new random character</p>
+  <p>picks a random character and iterates through all characters of input_str, if it finds a match to input_str[i] it sets output_str[i] to random_char and then picks a new character, if no match is found it picks a new random character</p>
+  fun to watch on large sentences with 0 delay
 </ul>
+<p>technically inaccurate considering a completely random character is picked rather than one of the keys closest to the last character picked</p>
 <p>licensed under the GNU General Public License v2.0 so feel free to fix, break, fork, modify, maim, destroy as you see fit</p>

 <h2>TODO</h2>